mozilla-services/contile-loadtests/README.md

 ## Usage:

-The following environment variables must be set:
+The load tests make use of the following environment variables:
-* `TIMEOUT`: The timeout (in seconds) for the request made to Contile
+* `TIMEOUT`: The timeout (in seconds) for the request made to Contile (defaults to 5)
-* `TARGET_URL`: The URL of the endpoint to be load tested
+* `TARGET_URL`: The URL of the endpoint to be load tested (defaults to `http://localhost:8000/v1/tiles`)
 * `TEST_LOCATION_HEADER_NAME`: The of the HTTP header used to manually specify the location from which the request originated.
-This should match the value of CONTILE_LOCATION_TEST_HEADER on Contile
+This should match the value of CONTILE_LOCATION_TEST_HEADER on Contile (defaults to `X-Test-Location`)

 The load tests were written using [Molotov](https://molotov.readthedocs.io/en/stable/) and can be started using